MariusAAROS/responsible-ai-datascience-ipParis.github.io/content/blog/RegMixup.md

 $$
 R_{emp}(\hat{f}) = \frac{1}{n} \sum_{i=1}^{n} L(\hat{f}(x_i), y_i) \tag{1}
 $$
 where $L$ is the loss function, $x_i$ is the input, $y_i$ is the label and $n$ is the number of samples in the training set.
 However, ERM contains a very strong assumption which is that $\hat{f} \approx f$ where $f$ is the true (and unknown) distribution for all points of the dataset.
-Thereby, if the testing set distribution different even slighly from the training set one, ERM is unable to explain or provide generalization.
+Thereby, if the testing set distribution differs even slighly from the training set one, ERM is unable to explain or provide generalization.
 Vicinal Risk is a way to relax this assumption.

 #### 1.2.
 Vicinal Risk Minimization (VRM)